 The Department will only consider a proposal from a prequalified Bidder.
-Obtain prequalification from the Department in accordance with the Contractor's Prequalification Statement (SFN 9384).
+Obtain prequalification from the Department in accordance with the Contractor's Prequalification Statement (SFN 9384) or by electronic online.
+Instructions for the online submittal can be found on the Departments website.
 The Department must receive the Contractor's Prequalification Statement at least 10 business days before the bid opening.